NowshinIshika/Khoj-The-search/README.md

 ﻿# Khoj-The-search
-This is a lost and ffound website designed using MERN stack
+This is a lost and found website designed using MERN stack